Anne Pépin: Life

 Anne Pépin owned multiple properties in her lifetime.
-Her principal household was approximately the same size as her brother’s house, a famous house built in a mixed Italo-Provence style.
+Her principal household was approximately the same size as her brother's house, a famous house built in a mixed Italo-Provence style.
 It is not believed that any of her properties remain intact today.
-As with other signaras, she would have participated in the slave trade, but she is also known to have traded in Gum Arabic, which was officially banned but unofficially condoned by the French.
-Similar to other signaras, she acquired land and houses, which she rented out to the French.
+As with other signares, she would have participated in the slave trade, but she is also known to have traded in gum arabic, which was officially banned but unofficially condoned by the French.
+Similar to other signares, she acquired land and houses, which she rented out to the French.

-In 1786, Anne entered a relationship with Stanislas de Boufflers, who was the French governor from 1786 to 1787.
+In 1786, Pépin entered a relationship with Stanislas de Boufflers, who was the French governor from 1786 to 1787.
 Whether they actually had a sexual relationship is not confirmed.
-The relationship between a Frenchman and a signara did not exclusively signify a sexual union, but the signara and her slaves provided her French client with housing and domestic services such as washing.
-Stanislas de Boufflers may have lived in her house, and she functioned as his hostess on several famous festivities.
-De Boufflers moved the capital of Senegal to Gorée officially due to the climate but possibly for its proximity to Anne.
+The relationship between a Frenchman and a signare did not exclusively signify a sexual union, but the signare and her slaves provided her French client with housing and domestic services such as washing.
+De Boufflers may have lived in her house, and she functioned as his hostess for several festivities.
+De Boufflers moved the capital of Senegal to Gorée, officially due to the climate, but possibly for its proximity to Pépin.
 This move increased the value of her property and increased her position on the island and her influence in the region.
-De Boufflers did not mention Anne in his writings, which could suggest he was taking advantage of her, but Anne likely entered the relationship willingly due to the benefit for her.
+De Boufflers did not mention Pépin in his writings, which could suggest he was taking advantage of her, but she likely entered the relationship willingly due to the benefit for her.

-Anne made herself extremely wealthy in her lifetime, amassing a fortune that included her properties and several enslaved domestic servants.
-Her will included an inventory that also listed 71 wraparound scarves known as pagnes, 47 colored scarves, elaborate conical headdresses (worn to signify wealth as one could not wear it and do manual labor such as carrying water on the head), a considerable quantity of jewelry, and more than 40 place settings and chairs showing that she entertained on a grand scale.
+Pépin became very wealthy in her lifetime, amassing a fortune that included her properties and several enslaved domestic servants.
+Her will included an inventory that listed 71 wraparound scarves known as pagnes, 47 colored scarves, elaborate conical headdresses (worn to signify wealth as one could not wear it and do manual labor such as carrying water on the head), a considerable quantity of jewelry, and more than 40 place settings and chairs, showing that she entertained on a grand scale.

-The only surviving description of her house was recorded by a Swiss botanist, Samuel Brunner (1790-1844), after attending a party Anne hosted in 1835, near the end of her life:The main salon with its two side rooms, was decorated as described above, quite spacious and illuminated by a chandelier and numerous wall-sconce.
+The only surviving description of her house was recorded by a Swiss botanist, Samuel Brunner (1790–1844), after attending a party Pépin hosted in 1835 near the end of her life:

+The main salon with its two side rooms, was decorated as described above, quite spacious and illuminated by a chandelier and numerous wall-sconce.
 The room was jammed with people, and it was with great difficulty that I made my way to pay my respects to the host.
 With every fifteen minutes, the crowd grew larger.
 Sitting in small groups were the yellow-brown Signares, a few European women, and even more blacks.
 Getting closer to the stairs, the curious mob mingled and loitered about, so crowded that only one more accustomed than I could distinguish freeman from slave.
-The orchestra consisted of a single scratchy violin, played by a watchman from the garrison.She should not be confused with her niece, Anna Colas Pépin, who became known for a similar relationship with François d'Orléans, Prince of Joinville.
+The orchestra consisted of a single scratchy violin, played by a watchman from the garrison.

+She should not be confused with her niece, Anna Colas Pépin, who became known for a similar relationship with François d'Orléans, Prince of Joinville.